Amjad50/Emerald/book/src/kernel/filesystem/index.md

 Operations supported are:
 - `open_root` - Open the root directory, this is the entry point when treversing the filesystem.
 - `read_dir` - Read the directory entries from a [`DirectoryNode`][kernel_fs_dirnode].
+- `treverse_dir` - Look through the dir, and return `Node` that matches the entry name or error if not found.
 - `create_node` - Create a new file or directory inside a [`DirectoryNode`][kernel_fs_dirnode].
 - `read_file` - Read the file contents from a [`FileNode`][kernel_fs_filenode].
 - `write_file` - Write the file contents to a [`FileNode`][kernel_fs_filenode].
+- `flush_file` - Force the driver to flush the content to physical media (i.e. clear cache if any).
 - `close_file` - Send a message that we are closing the file, if you notice, we don't have `open_file`, but instead, the user can treverse the filesystem with `open_root` and `read_dir` until the file node is found, then it can be used directly.
 This function is used to alert the filesystem to clean up any resources that it might have allocated for this file.